KhronosGroup/glTF/specification/README.md

 Cameras are stored in the asset's `cameras` property.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.

-The following example defines a perspective camera with supplied values for Y field of view, aspect ratio, and near and far clipping planes.
+The following example defines a perspective camera with supplied values for Y field of view (in degrees), aspect ratio, and near and far clipping planes.

 ```
 "cameras": {